 There are several books about the River Tyne and some of them mention its bridges but none of them cover every bridge on the river, and I believe this is the first time anyone has tried to give a comphrehensive account of the river and all its bridges, fords, ferries and tunnels.
 In compiling this website I have consulted many books, maps, libraries, information centres, county record's offices and visited every bridge and walked many miles along river banks photographing and taking notes about the bridges.
 All colour photographs are mine except where otherwise stated.
-The photograph shows the Tyne one mile east of Newburn Bridge near the site of the old Blaydon ferry.
-The train, hauled by locomotive 'Green Arrow', is a special from Hexham to Darlington on 5 July 1987.
+The photograph shows the Swing Bridge from Bottle Bank in the 1960s.

 A list of the publications I have found most helpful in compiling the website is shown below.